Skip to content

 If you run into issues:

 1. Run /bmad-help — analyzes your current state and suggests what to do next (e.g. /bmad-help my quick skill has low confidence scores, how do I improve them?)
+Provided by the BMAD Method — not available in standalone SKF installations.

 2. Run @Ferris SF to check your tool availability and tier

-3. Check forge-config.yaml for your current configuration
+3. Check forge-tier.yaml in your forger sidecar for your current configuration